MoonGames/collab-desktop/README.md

  * run.sh - run Collab
  * build-run.sh - build then run Collab
  * update-build-run.sh - update collab, then build it, then start it
+ * add_copyright_to_all_files.sh - script using copyright-header tool (http://github.com/osterman/copyright-header) for adding copyright header to all source files